Robert Wertheim

 Robert "Bob" Wertheim (9 November 1922 – 29 April 2020) was an American naval officer involved in the development of strategic weapons.
 Senator Robert Byrd described him as "the Navy's leading authority on strategic missiles".
+He was also referred to by his nickname, Bob.

 Born and raised in New Mexico, Wertheim attended the New Mexico Military Institute before appointment to the United States Naval Academy.
 He graduated in time to join in the occupation of Japan.
-Returning to the United States, Wertheim began a long involvement in missile development, including work on the Regulus cruise missile, Polaris ballistic missile, Chaparral anti-aircraft missile, Poseiden ballistic missile, and Trident ballistic missile.
+Returning to the United States, Wertheim began a long involvement in missile development, including work on the Regulus cruise missile, Polaris ballistic missile, Chaparral anti-aircraft missile, Poseidon ballistic missile, and Trident ballistic missile.
 During his time working on missile development, he graduated from the Massachusetts Institute of Technology.
 After retiring from the United States Navy as a rear admiral (upper half), he was a senior vice president at Lockheed Corporation, and engaged in consulting work.

 Early life

 Robert Halley Wertheim was born to Joseph Wertheim and Emma Vorenberg in Carlsbad, New Mexico on 9 November 1922.
+Robert graduated from Carlsbad High School.
 Following the attack on Pearl Harbor, he enrolled into the New Mexico Military Institute; graduating in 1942.
-He received an appointment to the United States Naval Academy.
+Receiving an appointment from a New Mexico senator, he continued his education at the United States Naval Academy.
 At the Naval Academy, he competed on the school's fencing team.
 He graduated with honors in 1945, and he was commissioned as an ensign upon graduation as part of an accelerated wartime program.